 The Index may be considered during portfolio construction and is used for performance comparison and weighted average carbon intensity purposes.
 Fund securities may be components of the Index but are not expected to have similar weightings.
 The Investment Manager uses broad tolerance ranges when considering how security weightings differ from the Index, however this should not be expected to limit the Fund's ability to achieve long-term total returns in excess of the Index and/or performance that is materially different from the Index.
 The Index is market capitalisation weighted and designed to measure the equity market performance of developed and emerging markets.
-This Index does not take into account the environmental and social characteristics disclosed in the Pre-contractual disclosure information related to this Fund.

-The Fund may invest in common stock and depositary receipts, preferred stock, rights, warrants, exchange-traded funds ("ETFs"), as well as debt securities, including convertible bonds, cash and cash equivalents (to achieve its investment goals, for treasury purposes, and/or in case of unfavourable market conditions), and derivative instruments issued by companies worldwide.
+The Fund may invest in common stock and depositary receipts, preferred stock, rights, warrants, exchange-traded funds ("ETFs"), as well as debt securities, including convertible bonds, cash and cash equivalents (to achieve its investment goals, for treasury purposes, and/or in case of unfavourable market conditions or other exceptional circumstances), and derivative instruments issued by companies worldwide.
 The Fund may also invest in shares of closed-ended REITs and the exposure of the Fund to REITs will not exceed 20% of the NAV of the Fund.
 No more than 5% of NAV of the Fund will be invested in non-listed and non-traded collective investment schemes.
 Generally, less than 10% of the NAV of the Fund will be held in cash and cash equivalents.
 The Investment Manager may invest in both developed and emerging markets and the Fund's exposure to emerging markets shall not exceed 30% of the NAV of the Fund.